kristrev/multihomed-routing/README.md

-The work presented here was supported by the EU-funded research-project [MONROE](https://www.monroe-project.eu/), which is building a testbed consisting of multihomed hosts connected to different mobile broadband provides, WAN and WIFI.
+The work presented here was supported by the EU-funded research-project [MONROE](https://www.monroe-project.eu/), which is building a testbed consisting of multihomed test nodes connected to different mobile broadband provides, WAN and WIFI.
 Up until now, a tool called [multi](https://github.com/kristrev/multi) has been used to configure routing on the hosts.
 While multi has done its job well and been an invaluable tool in getting MONROE up and running, it is starting to show its age and some of the choices I made when I wrote the tool is starting to be a pain to deal with.
-The tool was written by me during mt PhD-work and since I was young(-ish), naive and over-ambitious, multi became a hybrid between a network manager and routing daemon.
+The tool was written by me during my PhD-work and since I was young(-ish), naive and over-ambitious, multi became a hybrid between a network manager and routing daemon.
 This resulted in stuff like implementing a small DHCP client inside the tool.